American History – Colonization and the Creation of a Country

 • A complete playlist of videos and website resources.

-• The full book list with links to purchase the books from Amazon, Thriftbooks, and local bookstores.
+• The full book list with links to purchase the books from Amazon, Thriftbooks, and local book stores.

 • Supply list and recommendations.